CLASSES

 Course Attributes: Humanities Requirement

-PST 4174 - Perspectives in Science and Technology
+PHIL 4174 - Perspectives in Science and Technology

 Comparative analysis of frameworks for interpreting science and technology, discussed in light of case studies.
 Selected frameworks include philosophical, historical, cognitive, and sociological.